 If a creditor makes further attempts to collect a discharged debt after your bankruptcy case is closed even though you’ve given them all the necessary information about the bankruptcy case, you may want to get legal help.
 You can talk to a bankruptcy attorney about filing a claim that this creditor violated the order of discharge under the Bankruptcy Code.

-Keep in mind that some debts like child support, alimony, and student loans are non-dischargeable.
+Keep in mind that some debts like child support and alimony are non-dischargeable.
 That means they won’t be erased in your bankruptcy case.
 If you’re behind on any of these debts or a real estate mortgage with a secured creditor, you still have to repay these debts.

 If a creditor contacts you because the debt was non-dischargeable, this may be a good opportunity to negotiate and set up a payment plan that resolves the debt.
 This will help you move forward and focus on improving your credit without the negative information from this creditor affecting your credit report and credit score.